 Secure Server Port Designate a secure server port for web server in HTTPS mode.
 By default the port is 443.
 Server Port Designate a server port for web server in HTTP mode.
 By default the port is 80.
 Session Timeout Set the session timeout.
 If you do nothing with the web page within the timeout, the system will log out automatically.
 You can log in again if you want to go back to web page.
 Layer-3 Accessibility With this feature enabled, devices from a different subnet can access Omada managed devices via the management web page.
 With this feature disabled, only the devices in the same subnet can access Omada managed devices via the management web page.
+TLS Version 1.0/1.1 The EAP management page uses TLS v1.2 by default.
+You can enable the feature if you prefer TLS v1.0/1.1.
+This feature is only available on certain devices.
+To check whether your device supports this feature, refer to the actual web interface.

-4.4 Configure Management Access
+6.5 Configure Management Access